benuminsky/Getting-and-Cleaning-Data-assignment/CodeBook.md

 ##CodeBook for getting and cleaning assignment

-## This code book describes how I relabeled the varibales for
-## this data set and how I relabeled the data in the "activity"
+## This code book describes how I relabeled the varibales for this data set and how I relabeled the data in the "activity"column
-## column

 ## Relabeling the name of the variables: